svetlana-so/jeanStore/README.md

 ## Description

 Jeans Store is an e-commerce application designed to help users browse and purchase secondhand jeans.
-The application displays a list of available jeans, allows users to view detailed product information, and facilitates easy navigation between different product pages.
+The application features a user-friendly interface for viewing a list of available jeans, accessing detailed product information, and navigating between various product categories and pages.

+Admin Panel: The admin panel enhances product management by allowing administrators to add new jeans, delete outdated items, and update product details.
+This ensures the product catalog remains current and accurate, providing a seamless experience for users and maintaining high-quality inventory management.

 ## Features